Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What regime governs (re)insurers’ subrogation rights?

-In cases of non-life insurance where the insurer performs its contract and satisfies the insured, while the insured also is entitled to indemnification by a third party which caused the damage, the rights of the insured against the third party are automatically transferred to the insurer, which can initiate proceedings in order to be satisfied by the third party to the extent of the indemnity paid to the insured.
+In cases of non-life insurance where the insurer performs its contract and satisfies the insured, while the insured also is entitled to indemnification by a third party which caused the damage, the rights of the insured against the third party are automatically transferred to the insurer, which can initiate proceedings to be satisfied by the third party to the extent of the indemnity paid to the insured.

 The insurer cannot be subrogated in the insured’s rights against its ascendants, descendants, spouse or persons who live with the insured, or its legal representatives, unless they have acted maliciously.
 The insured or the policyholder must preserve rights against third parties in favour of the insurer.
 Violation of this obligation entitles the insurer to claim damages.
 If the policy is concluded for business purposes, the parties may agree that the insurer will be released from any obligation should its subrogation right be called off.